dennypage/hubitat/drivers/weewx/README.md

   - If you want to change the interval at which data is posted to the Hubitat, you can change the post_interval parameter.
 The default is 60 seconds.

   - If the Hubitat needs different units (US/METRIC) than WeeWX is natively configured for for, you can add a target_unit option to the [[Hubitat]] section.
 Avalable options can be found in the [StdConvert] section of the config file.

+* Confirm that "user.hubitat.Hubitat" has been added to the list of restful_services in the [[Services]] section of the config file.

 * Restart the WeeWX server.